daneelsan/StarBridge/README.md

 However, not all stars will be able to form a bridge.
 Have a look at the minimap to pinpoint the locatation of valid star bridges in the constellation.

+Finish connecting constellations 3 times to see your score!

 This game was heavily inspired (if not completely) by a minigame in [MapleStory](https://maplestory.nexon.net/): [Star Bridge](https://maplestory.nexon.net/news/77917/v-237-ignition-cygnus-knights-redux-patch-notes/#Star).

 ### Features